Provable Self-Play Algorithms for Competitive Reinforcement Learning: Proofs for Section

 Now, assume the left inequality in \eqref{eq:ucb_sim} holds for $(h+1)$-th step, for the $h$-th step, we first recall the updates for $Q$ functions respectively:

 In case of $Q_{h}^{\up, k}(s, a, b) = H$, the right inequality in \eqref{eq:ucb_sim} clearly holds.
 Otherwise, we have:

-Since $\widehat{\P}_{h}^k$ perserves the positivity, by induction assumption, we know the first term is positive.
+Since $\widehat{\P}_{h}^k$ preserves the positivity, by induction assumption, we know the first term is positive.
 By Lemma \ref{lem:uniform_concern_sim}, we know the second term $\ge -\beta_t$.
 This finishes the proof of the right inequality in \eqref{eq:ucb_sim}.

 To prove the left inequality in \eqref{eq:ucb_sim}, again recall the updates for $V$ functions respectively:

 where the first equation is by the definition of policy $\mu^k$ the algorithm picks.
 Therefore: